Blog / 3DS & SCA

 3D Secure 2

 Like 3DS1, both 3DS 2.1 and 3DS 2.2 tick the boxes for SCA compliance and merchant fraud liability protection.
-Where 3DS2 is different, it can enable better customer experience through less friction.
+What does 3DS2 do differently?
+It can enable better customer experience through less friction.

 How does this work?
 With 3DS2, merchants have the ability to send far more data to the issuing bank than with 3DS1.
 Rather than only relying on static passwords, 3DS2 enables the use of dynamic authentication through biometrics and token-based authentication methods.
-With the extra data, issuers can apply frictionless authentication to approve a transaction without requiring any manual input from the cardholder - this is called Frictionless Flow.
-This risk-based authentication will be key to keeping the checkout processes friction-free for the majority of low-risk transactions from trusted customers.
+With the extra data, issuers can apply frictionless authentication to approve a transaction without requiring any manual input from the cardholder.
+This is called frictionless flow.
+This risk-based authentication is key to keeping the checkout processes friction-free for the majority of low-risk transactions from trusted customers.

 Differences between 3D Secure 2.1 and 2.2